HTTP-RPC/Kilo/README.md

         System.out.println(result); // Prints "Hello, World!"
     });

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.
+For additional information and examples, see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 # Contents
 * [Objective-C/Swift Client](#objective-cswift-client)